bkp31415/Aws_S3_Upload/README.md

 # Aws_S3_Upload
-Uploading Files in Aws S3 using MEAN Stack
+Uploading Files in Aws S3 using MEAN Stack.

 # Installation

-Use `npm install` in both Angular and Node folders to install the node Modules.
+Use `npm install` in both Angular and Node folders to install the Node Modules.

-# Teamsb-fileupload

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

 ## Development server